surenderdev/Airflow_Experiments/Readme.md

 This same template can be generalised for wider applications.

 ## Purpose
-DAG performs the following tasks:
+Airflow DAG performs the following tasks:
 1. Fetches details of machine learning books (Title, Price, Author) from Flipkart.
 2. Creates a table in a PostgreSQL database.
 3. Inserts the fetched data into the database along with timestamp.

----
-# Project Title

-**A brief, catchy description of what the project does.**
-*(Example: "An Airflow DAG for scraping book data from Flipkart and storing it in PostgreSQL.")*

 ---